mwpastore/ember-cli-deploy-mysql/README.md

 That's a great question.
 Redis is a much better solution for this kind of problem and you can do neat things like serve directly from NGINX.
-MySQL, on the other hand, isn't really set up well for key-value storage and retrieval, and it ends up being a rather clumsy solution.
+MySQL, on the other hand, isn't really set up well for key-value storage and retrieval, and it ends up being a somewhat clumsy solution.

 In our case, we were only using Redis for this particular function, so it seemed overkill to be running the service (and maintaining a connection pool to